Smarter Drafter Pro

 Rebuilding the foundation for a clearer, reusable data ecosystem

-Smarter Drafter Pro is an enterprise-grade legal-tech platform for generating accurate legal documents through form-filling.
+Smarter Drafter Pro is an enterprise-grade legaltech platform for generating accurate legal documents through form-filling.

 But firms needed the platform to better retain and reuse matter data entered into a form, to avoid re-keying and speed up document generation.
+The existing architecture couldn’t support this, so the PM and I created the Matter Record system: a new concept defining how data should be structured, reused, and surfaced for users.

-Smarter Drafter Pro is an enterprise-grade legal-tech platform for generating accurate legal documents through form-filling.
+Smarter Drafter Pro is an enterprise-grade legaltech platform for generating accurate legal documents through form-filling.

 But firms needed the platform to better retain and reuse matter data entered into a form, to avoid re-keying and speed up document generation.
+The existing architecture couldn’t support this, so the PM and I created the Matter Record system: a new concept defining how data should be structured, reused, and surfaced for users.

 Discovery & insights